masai-oss/sample_project/src/server/README.md

    from app.main.models.user import User
    ```

-3. run the db migrate and upgrade command again

 ### To migrate the database

 ##### To change the DB settings

 1. Create data-base in respective server
-2. Open the `settings.py` in the root folder
+2. Open the `settings.py` in the src/server/app/main/ folder
 3. Change the database URI in `SQLALCHEMY_DATABASE_URI` based on the development env

 ##### To create migrations folder